johnsie/Guides/Design-Patterns.md

-### C# Implementation of this design pattern using an interface and a factory class
+### C# Implementation of Simple Factory design pattern using an interface and a factory class

 [Click for full C# Implementation](Design-Patterns-0001-Simple-Factory.cs)